DogeTheBeast/College_notes/PHY170/Moment of a Couple.md

  The moment can be computed from the point *A* instead of *O*.
 Hence, **r** is an arbitrary vector from the line of action of -**F** to line of action of **F**.

 ### Equivalent couples
 Two couples are equivalent if they produce the same moment.
-Since direction of couple moment is always perpendicular to place containing two forces defining the couple,
+Since direction of couple moment is always perpendicular to place containing two forces defining the couple,equivalent couples must either lie in the same place, or in planes that are parallel to one another.